How Do Split-Dollar Life Insurance Plans Work?

 Split-dollar life insurance plans can have many benefits.
 However, the flexibility and vast range of options that could be written into the agreements can make them difficult to understand.

 Plans should always be written up and reviewed by a qualified professional, such as an attorney, to ensure they adhere to legal requirements and protect your interests.
-Seek the advice of tax attorneys, licensed insurance representatives, and/or a financial planner if you need help determining the implications for your situation.
+Seek the advice of a tax attorney, licensed insurance representative, and/or financial planner if you need help determining the implications for your situation.